GlobalSuite® API

 • Before using the GlobalSUITE® APIs, we recommend familiarizing yourself with the GlobalSuite® User Manual, as there is a strong relationship between the business logic and the API.

-• If you have any questions or possible issues with any of the available endpoints in the GlobalSuite® API Documentation, you can contact our Customer Support Center.
+• If you have any questions or potential issues with any of the endpoints available in the GlobalSuite® API Documentation, you can contact our Customer Support Center.

 • Use the GlobalSuite® API documentation to find references for the latest available version of the REST API.